vvelrath/Multi-threaded-Web-Server/Readme.md

 myhttpd speaks a simplified version of HTTP/1.0: it responds to GET and HEAD requests according to RFC1945.
 When a connection is made, myhttpd will respond with the appropriate HTTP/1.0 status code and the following headers:

-    Date : The current timestamp in GMT.
+    Date : The current time-stamp in GMT.
     Server : A string identifying this server and version.
-    Last-Modified : The timestamp in GMT of the file’s last modification date.
+    Last-Modified : The time-stamp in GMT of the file’s last modification date.
     Content-Type : text/html or image/gif
     Content-Length : The size in bytes of the data returned.